 Once you’ve laid the groundwork to save more money, here’s what you can do:

 1. Shop at the Cheapest Grocery Stores

 Groceries aren’t cheap.
 And retail food prices are skyrocketing.
 Another easy way to save money quickly is by cutting down on the amount you spend on your weekly shop.
-There are stores that may save you more on groceries than your nearest Walmart.
-Here are some of the places that have the most affordable deals:
+Some stores may save you more on groceries than your nearest Walmart.
+Here are some of the places with the most affordable deals:

 - Sprouts and Fresh Thyme

 You can increase your savings by cutting down your various outstanding monthly bills.
 Cut out items that take up a large share of your paycheck – like cable TV, Netflix, gym membership, phone service, and so on.
 “Ask yourself, “Do I need these services at all?”
 If you answer no, then stop wasting your money on them.”

 Next, identify ways to reduce the charges of services that you need to keep and pay for.
 For instance, if you use credit cards, you can contact your card issuer to check out whether or not the company would be willing to slash the rate on your balances.

 This is another smart way to create an additional space in your budget and catapult your savings.
 Many people buy insurance, and it’s your choice whether or not you’d like to keep it.
 But if you’re paying for insurance, why not raise the deductible?
 Doing this will dramatically reduce your insurance premium.